-We have two parts to our campaign, concerning the Dáil and the Presidency.
+There are two main parts to VICA’s campaign – addressing the Dáil and the presidency.

-1. The right to vote in elections for the Dail to be granted for all Irish citizens abroad who are first generation emigrants (that is, who were born in Ireland and left).
+1. The right to vote in elections to the Dáil to be granted for all Irish citizens abroad who are first generation emigrants (that is, who were born in Ireland and left).

-2. That this be managed by a system of reserved constituencies in order not to swamp the votes of resident citizens (see our submissions to the Convention on the Constitution to explain this).
+2. That this be managed by a system of reserved constituencies in order not to ‘swamp’ the votes of resident citizens.
+This system, used by France and Italy, assigns dedicated constituencies for emigrants.

-3. The vote to be granted with no time limit after emigration, to reflect a long term commitment to Ireland and intentions to return.
+3. The vote to be granted with no time limit after emigration, as is the case in most other countries.

 4. That all citizens abroad (including those of Irish descent who have become citizens) should be able to exercise the right to vote for the President.